Publications and findings

 You can also try an open search in RECON's database, or search by partner institution and name.

-Selected findings from RECON's research on constitutional politics
+Selected findings from RECON's research on civil society and the public sphere

-Read more on these findings in the WP 2 leaflet What constitutional future for Europe? (pdf), which presents snapshots of selected findings to practitioners and policy makers, media and informed readers, civil society actors and interest groups, as well as other 'stakeholders'.
+Read more on these findings in the WP 5 leaflet Democratising the EU from below? (pdf), which presents snapshots of selected findings to practitioners and policy makers, media and informed readers, civil society actors and interest groups, as well as other 'stakeholders'.